 Many of the researchers, technicians and veterinarians who work with research animals today had to satisfy detailed requirements laid down by the Norwegian Ministry of Agriculture which came into force on 1 July 1998 (for researchers and veterinarians) and 1 July 1999 (for technicians).
 These requirements are described on a separate page.

-The Norwegian requirements for education and training are described in Chapter V of the Regulation on the use of animals in research, which is currently only available in Norwegian.
+The Norwegian requirements for education and training are described in Chapter V of the Regulation on the use of animals in research, and in this summary from the Norwegian Food Safety Authority, which are currently only available in Norwegian.
 The Regulation has also an Annex E (Utdanning og praksis), which lists the subjects that education and training must cover.

 For the time being there is relatively little about the requirements for education and training on the website of the Norwegian Food Safety Authority which regulates animal research in Norway.
 This information is also in Norwegian.
 Information on courses in Laboratory Animal Science that are arranged in Norway is available here.